Stevie Wonder: Marriages and children

 Wonder has been married three times.
-He was married to Motown singer-songwriter and frequent collaborator Syreeta Wright from 1970 until their amicable divorce in 1972.
-From 2001 until 2012 he was married to fashion designer Kai Millard.
-In October 2009, Wonder and Millard separated; Wonder filed for divorce in August 2012.
-In 2017 he married Tomeeka Bracy.
+He was married to Motown singer-songwriter and frequent collaborator Syreeta Wright from 1970 until their amicable divorce in 1972, after which their musical collaboration continued (she sang on 1995's Conversation Peace).
+From 2001 until 2015, he was married to fashion designer Kai Millard.
+In October 2009, Wonder and Millard separated; Wonder filed for divorce in August 2012 and the divorce was finalized in 2015.
+In 2017, he married Tomeeka Bracy.

 Wonder has nine children with five women.
-Wonder's first child's name is not publicly known.
-They were born to Yolanda Simmons, whom Wonder met when she applied for a job as secretary for his publishing company.
+Two were born to Yolanda Simmons, whom Wonder met when she applied for a job as secretary for his publishing company.
 Simmons gave birth to Wonder's daughter Aisha Morris on February 2, 1975.
 After Aisha was born, Wonder said "she was the one thing that I needed in my life and in my music for a long time".
-Aisha was the inspiration for Wonder's hit single "Isn't She Lovely?"
+Aisha was the inspiration for Wonder's "Isn't She Lovely?" (a six-minute track on Songs in the Key of Life that was an airplay-only hit; Wonder refused to shorten the song for a single).
 She is now a singer who has toured with her father and accompanied him on recordings, including his 2005 album A Time to Love.
 Wonder and Simmons also had a son, Keita, in 1977.

 In 1983, Wonder had a son named Mumtaz Morris with Melody McCulley.
 Wonder also has a daughter, Sophia, and a son, Kwame, with a woman whose identity has not been publicly disclosed.
 Wonder has two sons with second wife Kai Millard Morris.
 The elder is named Kailand, and he occasionally performs as a drummer on stage with his father.
 The younger son, Mandla Kadjay Carl Stevland Morris, was born on May 13, 2005 (his father's 55th birthday).

-Wonder's ninth child, his second with Tomeeka Robyn Bracy, was born in December 2014, amid rumors that he would be the father to triplets.
-This turned out not to be the case, and the couple's new daughter was given the name Nia, meaning "purpose" (one of the seven principles of Kwanzaa).
+Wonder's ninth child and his second with Tomeeka Robyn Bracy (their first was daughter Zaiah), was born in December 2014, amid rumors that he would be the father to triplets.
+This turned out not to be the case, and the couple named their new daughter Nia, meaning "purpose" (one of the seven principles of Kwanzaa).

 Family and health

 On May 31, 2006, Wonder's mother Lula Mae Hardaway died in Los Angeles at the age of 76.
 During his September 8, 2008, UK concert in Birmingham, he spoke of his decision to begin touring again following his loss: "I want to take all the pain that I feel and celebrate and turn it around."

 At a concert in London's Hyde Park on July 6, 2019, Wonder announced that he would be undergoing a kidney transplant in September.
+The procedure was successfully performed in December 2019.